EdoardoCappelli/Exploring-Adversarial-Learning-and-OOD-Detection/README.md

 # Exploring-Adversarial-Learning-and-OOD-Detection

-This repository contains three distinct projects releted to OOD detection and adversarial learning.
+This repository contains three distinct projects related to OOD detection and adversarial learning.

 ---